artursuchocki/self-driving-cars-_traffic_signs_classification/README.md

 | Traffic circle			| Speed limit (100km/h)      							|

 The model was able to correctly guess 2 of the 10 traffic signs, which gives an accuracy of 20%.
 This compares favorably to the accuracy on the test set of 93,1% seems to by very bad accuracy.
-Atfer checking the train data set it seems like there aren't traffic signs like:
-* Dead end (No through passing)
-* End of minimum zone (End of 30 km/h minimum speed requirement)
-* Falling stones (Possible falling or fallen rocks)
-* Gas_station (Petrol station with Unleaded fuel)
-* Max width allowed (Width limit (including wing mirrors))
-* No stopping
+But, as I mentioned above, only four out ten traffic signs exist in training data.
+Two of them were predicted correctly and two of them had good prediction on the second place:

 * Pedestrian crosswalk was predictied wrong, but on the second place was correct prediction with 10,12%
 * Traffic circle (Roundabout mandatory) was predictied wrong, but on the second place was correct prediction with 32,19%

-#### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
-Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
+#### 3. Top 5 softmax probabilities for each image along with the sign type of each probability.

-For the first image, the model is relatively sure that this is a stop sign (probability of 0.6), and the image does contain a stop sign.
-The top five soft max probabilities were:
 ![alt text][image1]